JsLth/gretan/README.md

 run_greta()
 ```

+Note that `gretan` requires a working Python >= 3.11 installation.
+Once installed,
+`run_greta()` tries to automatically detect Python and optionally installs all
+required dependencies.

+## Contributing

+GRETA Analytics is designed to incorporate contributions from researchers and stakeholders.
+If you have conducted research and/or data analyses related to energy citizenship, energy transitions, energy justice, or anything energy in the EU, take a look at our [contribution guidelines](CONTRIBUTION.md).

 ## Acknowledgements

 GRETA Analytics was mainly developed by [Jonas Lieth](mailto:jonas.lieth@gesis.org) from [GESIS - Leibniz Institute for the Social Sciences](https://www.gesis.org/en/).
 The package and Shiny app was made possible thanks to the valuable contributions from various institutions including: